ozh/awesome/README.md

 *   [dmauro/Keypress](https://github.com/dmauro/Keypress) - A keyboard input capturing utility in which any key can be a modifier key.
 *   [morrisjs/morris.js](https://github.com/morrisjs/morris.js) - Pretty time-series line graphs
-*   [easelinc/tourist](https://github.com/easelinc/tourist) - Simple, flexible tours for your app

 ## Arduino

 *   [ozh/rainbow](https://github.com/ozh/rainbow) - Because everybody loves rainbows.

-## C#

-*   [phendryx/superputty](https://github.com/phendryx/superputty) - PLEASE DO NOT USE THIS FORK!
-IT IS QUITE OUTDATED AND DOES NOT INCLUDE UPDATES MADE BY JIM RADFORD, THE ORIGINAL DEVELOPER.
-USE: